 Required course for History/Political Science and History Education majors.
-Course content will cover a directed seminar in specified American or European History.
+Course content will cover a directed seminar in History.
 Research techniques will be emphasized.

 HIST(POLS) 4981-3 Social Sciences Seminar

 A directed seminar in an area of social sciences.
 The specific focus will depend upon research under way, community or student need, and the unique educational opportunity available.
 May be repeated for credit if course content changes.